BangSemi/BangSemi.github.io/README.md

 # Welcome to BangSemi.
-An upcoming semiconductor blog that that will blow your mind with a "Big Bang"!
+An upcoming semiconductor blog that will blow your mind with a "Big Bang"!